apereo/cas/docs/cas-server-documentation/installation/Configuring-Proxy-Authentication.md

 application issues a request to the `/p3/serviceValidate` endpoint (or `/p3/proxyValidate`).
 Other means of returning attributes to CAS, such as SAML1 will **not** support the additional returning of the proxy granting ticket.

+<div class="alert alert-warning">Since version 6.1, if CAS is configured to return the proxy-granting ticket id directly in the validation response,
+the pgtIou parameter is ommitted from the response and no callback to the application is performed.</div>

 ### Register Service

 Once you have received the public key from the client application owner, it must be first